 Everyone’s feet differ and that makes it hard to get the ideal fit for every pair that you really like.
 Some of your favorite pairs of shoes might be a little too loose/big or maybe they rub against your feet and feel very uncomfortable after wearing for long periods.
 For women, even fitting heels can become painfully uncomfortable at times.
-Fortunately, insoles can help alleviate these problems, making your shoes more comfortable to wear.
+Fortunately, companies that specialize in shoe insoles, such as Protalus, are here to help alleviate these problems and make your shoes more comfortable to wear.

 So, what are insoles?

 Simply put, they are material pieces that are placed inside the shoe for warmth and comfort purposes.
 Insoles are ideally known as inner soles or footbeds.
 More often than not, they are items you purchase separately and insert into your pair of shoes, but the soles fixed inside a shoe are ideally called insoles sometimes.
 These pieces are primarily used to enhance the fit of shoes and are sometimes helpful in keeping shoes fresh as they can be removed and cleaned occasionally.

 The measurement of insoles is usually the length and width of either the insole or the foot at the widest point.